Renormalization of massless fields in the $(1,0)\oplus(0,1)$ representation: Renormalization

 To implement DR, we first have to extend the basis $\{ 1,\chi,S^{\mu\nu},\chi S^{\mu\nu}, M^{\mu\nu}, C^{\mu\nu\rho\sigma} \}$ to dimension $D$.
 Initially, this task seems challenging because its Lie and Jordan algebras are very complicated (much more than those of the Dirac basis), as can be explicitly seen in \cite{Selim}; for example, the anticommutator $\{ S^{\mu\nu}, S^{\rho \sigma} \}$ is given as

 depending not only on $g_{\mu\nu}$, but also on $C_{\mu\nu\rho\sigma}$.
-Thus, if we define the $D$-dimensional $S^{\mu\nu}$ by demanding fulfillment of the algebra \eqref{clifford} (as is done for the Dirac gamma matrices in the context of DR \cite{Peskin:1995ev}), all the results coming from it will involve the $D$-dimensional $C_{\mu\nu\rho\sigma}$ as well, and so this approach gets hard to follow.
-Fortunately, in the tensor language all of the basis operators are expressed in terms of the metric tensor $g_{\mu\nu}$ and the Levi-Civita symbol $\varepsilon_{\mu\nu\rho\sigma}$, as \cite{Napsuciale:2013yda}
+Thus, if we define the $D$-dimensional $S^{\mu\nu}$ by demanding fulfillment of the algebra \eqref{clifford} (as is done for the Dirac gamma matrices in the context of DR, see for example \cite{Peskin:1995ev}), all the results coming from it will involve the $D$-dimensional $C_{\mu\nu\rho\sigma}$ as well, and so this approach gets hard to follow.
+Fortunately, there exists an alternative.
+In the tensor language all of the basis operators are expressed in terms of the metric tensor $g_{\mu\nu}$ and the Levi-Civita symbol $\varepsilon_{\mu\nu\rho\sigma}$, as \cite{Napsuciale:2013yda}

 where

 Thus, this language provides a straightforward way to construct the $D$-dimensional extension of the basis: simply replace the $4$-dimensional metric tensor $g_{\mu\nu}$ with the $D$-dimensional one and follow a prescription for the Levi-Civita symbol $\varepsilon_{\mu\nu\rho\sigma}$.
 In fact, for the self-interacting theory \eqref{LagrangianB}, it's not even necessary to worry about $\varepsilon_{\mu\nu\rho\sigma}$ because the term involving it, in the Feynman rule \eqref{FR2}, can be written in terms of $g_{\mu\nu}$ as well by using the identity